There is still IPv4 address space

 - Consider finding a source for an IPv4 transfer.
 Please refer to Section 8 of the IPv4 address policy.

 - APNIC Members who can justify a need for additional IPv4 space can receive unused address space from within the region or from other RIRs, which has a similar needs-based transfer policy.

 - Anyone may subscribe to the APNIC transfers mailing list, which was created to provide a forum for IPv4 transfer discussions.

 - Using MyAPNIC, Members can transfer IPv4 address space to each other.
 Please refer to the IPv4 Transfer Guide for more information.

-- To transfer to or from Member organizations within the ARIN region, APNIC Members can complete the inter-RIR transfer form.
+- To transfer to or from Member organizations within other RIRs, APNIC Members can complete the inter-RIR transfer form.

 IPv6 is the long-term solution

 IPv6 provides a very large number of IP addresses, which will be sufficient for networks to grow.
 There is not enough unused IPv4 address space left for networks to grow.
 Plan for your IPv6 deployment now.
 It is easy to obtain IPv6 addresses from APNIC!